Cantara/HTTPLoadTest-Baseline/doc/tutorial/06-benchmarks.md

 The HTTPLoadTest-baseline comes with a pre-configured benchmark for load-test runs, which is defined in DefaultLoadTestBenchmark.json.
 Only "benchmark_id" and "benchmark_req_sucessrate_percent" are required values.
 If you specify "0" or omit the json property no validation will be done for that requirement.

+* With your benchmarks complete, it's time to [look at how to use integrate HTTPLOadTest automation into your Continous Integration QA Flows](./doc/tutorial/07-running-from-CI.md).